xinglin/hugo-site/content/home.md

 title = "Home"
 +++

-Hey !
 Welcome to my page.
 I have completed my PhD study and now work as a researcher at NetApp.
 I am interested in the following areas: data deduplication, compression, distributed storage, solid state drives, and key-value stores.

 In my spare time, I like reading books (especially in history), hiking around in the local area, and nice food.